Vector Search

 limit≥top_k– Flux returns up tolimitdocuments.
 Iftop_kis higher thanlimit, extra vector hits will be dropped. - Monitor storage usage – The

-vector_searchwhen required, combiningfind_textwithsearch_mode="vector", or exceeding the join limit all return422 invalid_request.
+vector_searchorvector_field_search) when required, combiningfind_textwithsearch_mode="vector", or usingvector_field_searchwithsearch_mode="text"all return422 validation_error.
 Checkerror_codefor exact causes. - Expect higher latency for narrow filters – Combining vectors with restrictive

 Troubleshooting